adamdecaf/cert-manage/README.md

 Note: Many tests will run if docker is enabled/setup.
 To disable this run commands with `MOCKED=true` (e.g. `MOCKED=true make test`)

+This project follows the [Google Code of Conduct](https://opensource.google.com/conduct/).

 ## Related projects

 - [certpatrol](http://patrol.psyced.org/)